InspecVision wins prestigious King’s Award for Enterprise for International Trade

 The award comes as InspecVision, a previous winner of the Queen’s Award for Enterprise in International Trade in 2021, enters a new chapter under the ownership of SDI Group plc, with its original management team continuing to lead the business forward.

-Roger Pollen, Head of the Federation of Small Businesses in Northern Ireland, also praised InspecVision.
+Roger Pollen, Head of the Federation of Small Businesses in Northern Ireland, has praised InspecVision on its King's Award for International Trade for outstanding export growth.